JoeyDP/Guide-to-CS-Master/docs/README.md

 ## Skills

 We list all skills we think are helpful for the master in computer science program.
+The general skills will come in handy sooner or later.
+Course specific skills are less essential, but definitely useful for the listed courses.

+Please keep in mind that this list was composed by students and it is in no way complete or binding.
+If you have suggestions for improvements, please let us know by sending an email to: <a href="mailto:joey.depauw@student.uantwerpen.be">joey.depauw@student.uantwerpen.be</a>.

 ### General Skills
 __________________